Qualitative Behavior of a Metabolic Pathway with Hybrid Feedback: Example with Michaelis-Menten reversible reactions

 \Cref{fig:st1} depicts the case when system \eqref{rMMalpha} with constant input $\alpha\cdot k_1$ has a positive equilibrium point and $1<\alpha$ (i.e. \emph{i)} is satisfied).
 In this case, the constant input ON is small enough to let the system stabilize and do not oscillate around the sliding mode.
-Notice that the equilibrium point of the switched system \eqref{rMM} is uniformly asymptotically stable and lower (entry by entry) than the equilibrium point related to the sliding mode (i.e. $Y^*$ the equilibrium point of system \eqref{rMMalpha}).
+Notice that the equilibrium point of the {switching} system \eqref{rMM} is uniformly asymptotically stable and lower (entry by entry) than the equilibrium point related to the sliding mode (i.e. $Y^*$ the equilibrium point of system \eqref{rMMalpha}).

 In \Cref{fig:st2}, condition \emph{i)} is not satisfied, but \emph{ii)} holds.
 That is to say, the system related to the sliding mode \eqref{rMMalpha} has not a nonnegative equilibrium point (it has an equilibrium point, but its first entry is negative) and system \eqref{rMM2k1} with the constant input ON has a positive equilibrium point.
-In this case, the switched system \eqref{rMM} converges uniformly and asymptotically to the equilibrium point of system \eqref{rMM2k1}.
+In this case, the {switching} system \eqref{rMM} converges uniformly and asymptotically to the equilibrium point of system \eqref{rMM2k1}.

-The case when the switched system \eqref{rMM} reaches the sliding mode is represented in \Cref{fig:st3}.
+The case when the {switching} system \eqref{rMM} reaches the sliding mode is represented in \Cref{fig:st3}.
 Here the constant input ON is such that system \eqref{rMM2k1} has an equilibrium point satisfying $\widetilde X_n^*=K$.
-The switched system \eqref{rMM} converges uniformly and asymptotically to the sliding mode $Y^*=\widetilde X^*$.
+The {switching} system \eqref{rMM} converges uniformly and asymptotically to the sliding mode $Y^*=\widetilde X^*$.

-Finally, as stated in \Cref{lemma8}, in the three examples it can be observed that the solution of the switched system \eqref{rMM} is upper and lower bounded by system \eqref{rMM2k1} and system \eqref{rMMzero}, the solutions of the systems with the constant inputs ON and OFF, respectively.
+Finally, as stated in \Cref{lemma8}, in the three examples it can be observed that the solution of the {switching} system \eqref{rMM} is upper and lower bounded by system \eqref{rMM2k1} and system \eqref{rMMzero}, the solutions of the systems with the constant inputs ON and OFF, respectively.